Glossary of Financial Terms

 - Contractual agreements that convey to the purchaser the right but not the obligation to either buy or sell a specified amount of a currency, commodity, interest-rate-sensitive financial instrument or security at a fixed future date or at any time within a fixed future period.

-- Provision for Credit Losses
+- Provision for Credit Losses (PCL)

 - A charge to income that represents an amount deemed adequate by management to fully provide for impairment in a portfolio of loans and acceptances and other credit instruments, given the composition of the portfolio, the probability of default, the economic environment and the allowance for credit losses already established.
+The PCL can be comprised of both a provision for credit losses on impaired loans and a provision for credit losses on performing loans.

 - Reputation Risk